eadewusic/ML-Flutter_Projects/carbon_footprint_tracker/README.md

    flutter run
    ```

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please fork the repository and create a pull request with your proposed changes.

 ## Acknowledgments

 - Special thanks to the datasets and resources on Kaggle that have inspired the development of this app.